 NRC works with landlords and tenants to secure resources that improve quality and preserve affordability.
 NRC creates affordable housing through partnerships with our communities, developers, and government.

-North River Commission is assisting in three projects under construction, and each is developed and managed by Evergreen Real Estate Group.
+North River Commission is assisting in three new affordable housing developments, and each was developed and is managed by Evergreen Real Estate Group.